 Middleware are functions which are executed before or after requests to the server.
 They can be used to modify the request to or response from user-defined handler functions.

 Additionally, Sanic provides listeners which allow you to run code at various points of your application’s lifecycle.

-receives both the request and the response as arguments.
+Response middleware receives both the request and response and are executed in reverse order.

 The simplest middleware doesn’t modify the request or response at all: